 Phase 2: Choose a Location

-Vietnam has 5 centrally managed municipalities (cities) and 58 provinces.
+Vietnam has 6 centrally managed municipalities (cities) and 28 provinces.
 Here, I'll mention the most common destinations for building your ODC.

 Ho Chi Minh City (HCMC) is the largest commercial hub with the biggest IT talent pool.
 There are many global tech companies and IT outsourcing firms.
 It ranks among the top 100 cities worldwide in fintech, edtech, e-commerce, and transportation.
 Although salaries and office rents are higher, it offers the most convenience and business opportunities.

 Hanoi is the capital and second in foreign investment flows.
-It has strong R&D centers backed by goverment and top universities supplying steady tech talent.
+It has strong R&D centers backed by government and top universities supplying steady tech talent.
 Although the work culture here is more traditional, but still flexible enough to meet different customer needs.

 Da Nang is a rising tech hub with 10–20% lower salaries and less employee turnover due to lower competition compared to the 2 first.
 This city has better quality of living, less living expenses, and a cleaner surroundings.